Awards 2015

 2. 1.

-9038 — How does this band do it?
+Enslaved - In Times — How does this band do it?
 Always improving, always amazing, always earning your high regards.
 Incredibly good album.

 4. 2.